h8liu-archives/p8/README.md

 The project plan to construct a simple virtual computer.

-The goal of the project is to build a simple virtual world where all its code pieces are easy to understand, reasonn about and reuse.
-Code quality is over everything.
+The goal of the project, if any, is to build a simple virtual world where all its code pieces are modularized, easy to understand, reason about and hence easy to maintain and reuse.
+In other words, code quality is over everything, all code pieces should present crystal clear human-understandable logic.
 Performance and size optimizations are almost always the last things that need to consider.

 So, basically, this is like a minecraft game for a CS SysNet PhD (hopefully more insteresting and meaningful than those other computer games that ends up